Revealed: the Trump-linked ‘Super PAC’ working behind the scenes to drive Europe’s voters to the far Right

 “We should all be frightened by the amount of data routinely collected, collated and sold by ad networks (such as Google and Facebook),” he added.

 Friends across Europe

-Speaking to our undercover reporter at this event, Arsuaga revealed that CitizenGo also has “a lot of contact” with the Fidesz and Lega far-right parties in Hungary and Italy, along with “some contact” with the far-right AfD in Germany.
+Speaking to our undercover reporter at the WCF event, Arsuaga revealed that CitizenGo also has “a lot of contact” with the Fidesz and Lega far-Right parties in Hungary and Italy, along with “some contact” with the far-Right AfD (Alternative for Germany) party in Germany.

 He also offered to introduce us to Lega party senator Simone Pillon and an AfD official believed to be Maximilian Krah, who was photographed with Salvini at the Verona event.

-In Germany, CitizenGo’s events have attracted Princess Gloria von Thurn und Taxis – another World Congress of Families speaker, patron of conservative Christian causes and a friend of Steve Bannon – along with the AfD’s Benjamin Nolte.
+In Germany, CitizenGo’s events have attracted Princess Gloria von Thurn und Taxis – another WCF speaker, patron of conservative Christian causes and a friend of Steve Bannon – along with the AfD’s Benjamin Nolte.

-CitizenGo has also been involved in training Italian activists including via a four-day workshop in 2018 with the Leadership Institute – a US conservative group that counts Vice President Mike Pence among the alumni of its trainings in America.
+CitizenGo has also been involved in training Italian activists, including via a four-day workshop in 2018 with the Leadership Institute (a US conservative group that counts vice president Mike Pence among the alumni of its trainings).

 openDemocracy contacted the Lega, AfD and Fidesz parties but they did not respond to requests for comment on their relationships with CitizenGo.